MicrosoftDocs/azure-devops-docs/docs/articles/team-services-security-whitepaper.md

 Finally, for some customers, it is important to understand third-party evaluation of our data security procedures.
-Towards that end, we have achieved ISO 27001:2013, HIPAA (Health Insurance Portability and Accountability Act) BAA (Business Associate Agreeement), EU Model Clauses, SOC 1 Type 2 and SOC 2 Type 2 certifications.
+Towards that end, we have achieved ISO 27001:2013, HIPAA (Health Insurance Portability and Accountability Act) BAA (Business Associate Agreement), EU Model Clauses, SOC 1 Type 2 and SOC 2 Type 2 certifications.
 The SOC audit for VSTS covers controls for data security, availability, processing integrity, and confidentiality.
 In general, the availability of SOC 1, SOC 2 reports and other audit material is restricted to customers who have signed